wiizerdofwiierd/VRC-JavaOSC/README.md

 ```

 ## Planned features
-- Listening to parameters that *aren't* sent to the `/avatar/parameters/` path
+- Listening to messages that *aren't* sent to the `/avatar/parameters/` path

 ## Want to support my work? ♥
 If you like what I've made, please consider supporting me on Ko-fi!